dotnet/orleans/src/Documentation/index.md

 ### Request Context

 Metadata and other information can be passed along a series of requests using [request context](grains/request_context.md).
-Request context can be used for holing distributed tracing information or any other user-defined values.
+Request context can be used for holding distributed tracing information or any other user-defined values.

 ## Getting Started